Abd al-Hafid of Morocco: Despotism

 In May 1910, the pasha of Meknes and governor of Fez, Hajj Ibn Aissa ibn Hammu, and his family were arrested.
 He was accused of supporting Abdelaziz and inciting the Zemmour tribe to rebel.
 The wife of Ibn Aissa, Lalla Batoul, a Fesi aristocrat and supporter of Abdelaziz, was tortured.
 She was chained to the wall in a crucifixion position, completely naked with her breasts seized in a vice, and whipped and interrogated about the whereabouts of her husband's fortune under the direct supervision of Abd al-Hafid.
 She had a network of connections with Europeans living in Morocco allowing the news of her torture to spread widely in the international press.
 This allowed her to eventually be released even though her husband was not.
 For example, Walter Burton Harris reported on the incident in an article published in the Times of Morocco:

 [The sultan] gave orders that the fortune [of the governor of Fez] was to be found; and thus fresh privations and more floggings ensued, but all to no avail.
 Then the women were arrested, amongst them the aristocratic wife of the Governor of Fez, a lady of good family and high position.
 It was thought that she would know, and disclose the hidden treasure.
 She was tortured, but disclosed nothing.

-The Ibn Aissa affair alongside the punishment against Bou Hmara and his servants and al-Kattani alienated the tribes around Fes and the community of Fes.
+The Ibn Aissa affair alongside the punishment against Bou Hmara and his servants and al-Kattani alienated the tribes around Fez and the community of Fez.
 This repression was also ineffective as rural opposition still persisted and both the French and Spanish armies occupied more territory in Morocco.